edangomez/CLIP_0shot_medical/README.md

 ## main.py

 We added a main.py file which allow to reproduce the results from the main experiments of our paper and perform classification over an image of your choice.
-In order to reproduce of our paper run the following command:
+In order to run a demo of the propsed model of our paper run the following command:
 ```
-python main.py --mode test
+python main.py --mode demmo
 ```
-This will reproduce our best performance approach.
-In order to However, the ```--experiment``` argument will allow you to reproduce other experiments from the paper.
-Use as input to this argument the notation on the paper
+The ```--mode``` argument will allow you to reproduce other experiments from the paper.